YDWK/YDWK/README.md

 # YDWK
 A discord wrapper made in kotlin(Not related to YDW)

+## Problems this wrapper solves
+You might ask why should i use this wrapper when there is already a kotlin wrapper out there.
+Well, this wrapper is made to solve the following problems:
+- I will make sure there little to no memory leaks
+- I have contributed to other libraries and created my own library in java which means i have a lot of experience on how to make a good wrapper
+- This wrapper aims to be as simple and as fast as possible while still being easy to use and understand
+- This is built to be similar to discord.js

 ## In progress and to be done
 - [x] Connect to gateway
 - [x] Parse json